WallStreetMojo

 • The concept of DOL revolves around the proportion of fixed costs and variable costs in the overall cost structure of a company.

-• A company with a higher proportion of fixed costs has a higher DOL as compared to a company with a higher proportion of variable costs.
+• A company with a higher proportion of fixed costs has a higher DOL than a company with a higher proportion of variable costs.

-• If in case the DOL is high, then the earnings before interest and taxes (EBIT) is more sensitive to the percentage change in sales while all other variables remaining the same, and vice versa.
+• If the DOL is high, then the earnings before interest and taxes (EBIT) are more sensitive to the percentage change in sales while all other variables remain the same and vice versa.

 The formula of Degree of Operating Leverage (DOL) is derived by dividing the percentage change in the EBIT by the percentage change in the sales, and it is represented as,